 There are three ways to create a Scene:

-Select the folder where you want to create the Scene file in the Assets.
-On the folder Right click --> New --> Scene file, and then type the desired Scene name.
+- Select the folder to create the Scene file in the Assets panel.
+On the folder right-click and select Create -> Scene, and then type the desired Scene name.

-In order to have a good directory structure in your project, it is strongly recommend that you use this method to create a Scene.
+![new_scene_1](scene/new_scene_1.png) In order to have a good directory structure in the project, it is strongly recommended that use this method to create a **Scene**.

 Saving a Scene